Actindo-AG/Documentation/PIM/UserInterface/03g_VariantSets.md

 - [EDIT]
   Click this button to edit the selected variant set.
 This button is only displayed if a single checkbox in the list of variant sets is selected.
 Alternatively, you can click directly a row in the list to edit a variant set.
 The *Edit variant set* view is displayed.
-  For detailed information, see [Edit a variant set](../Integration/07_ManageVariantSets.md#edit-a-variant-set).

 - [DELETE]
   Click this button to delete the selected variant sets.
 This button is only displayed if the checkbox of at least one variant set is selected.